Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-08-28-a-new-project-a-welcome-post-and-one-attractive-man-speaking-french.md

 ---
 layout: post
-title: 'A New Project, A Welcome Post, And One Attractive Man Speaking French'
+title: "A New Project, A Welcome Post, And One Attractive Man Speaking French"
 date: 28-Aug-2013
 categories: tbd
 ---